 Raes on Wategos – NSW

 Raes on Wategos Beach has attracted a devoted, discerning clientele since it opened in Byron Bay more than 20 years ago.
-In 2017, when the hotel was refurbished, Folk and designer Tamsin Johnson collaborated on the interiors.
+In 2017, when the hotel was refurbished, designer Tamsin Johnson worked on the interiors and Folk had the task of redesigning and rejuvenating the staff uniforms.
 Folk recommends staying in the “exceptional” penthouse suite with a view of Wategos, one of her favourite beaches in Australia.
 “I love waking to the sound of crashing waves,” Folk says.
 “And long lunches that lead into late-afternoon sunset drinks.”
 Folk says it’s the attention to detail that makes Raes memorable.
 Everything is considered: from newspaper holders to premium bed linen and beach baskets containing Lucy Folk towels.

 Halcyon House – NSW